Séamus Egan (judge)

-Séamus Francis Egan (1 December 1923 – 23 January 2004) was an Irish judge and barrister who was a judge of the Supreme Court of Ireland between 1991 and 1995.
-He previously practiced a barrister, before becoming a judge of the High Court in 1984.
-He died in 2004.
+Séamus Francis Egan (1 December 1923 – 23 January 2004) was an Irish judge and barrister who served as a Judge of the Supreme Court from 1991 to 1995 and a Judge of the High Court from 1984 to 1991.

 Early life

 Egan was born in 1923 in Dublin to James Egan and Christian O'Donnell.
 He attended Blackrock College and received a degree from University College Dublin.
 He attended the King's Inns to train to become a barrister.

 Legal career

 He was called to the bar in 1945 and became a senior counsel in 1962.
 He spent the early part of his career practising on the Western Circuit.

-Between 1963 and 1964 he acted for Gladys Ryan in the case of Ryan v.
+Between 1963 and 1964, he acted for Gladys Ryan in the case of Ryan v.
 The Attorney General, challenging the constitutionality of the fluoridation of water in Ireland.
 Though she was unsuccessful, the case established the right to bodily integrity under the Constitution of Ireland and developed the principles of unenumerated rights.
-In 1979 he represented Francis McGirl who was acquitted of the murder of Louis Mountbatten.
+In 1979, he represented Francis McGirl who was acquitted of the murder of Louis Mountbatten.